 VARK stands for visual, auditory, reading/writing, and kinesthetic.
 According to this theory, we learn things either by watching, listening, reading/writing, or by doing.
-Out of these learning styles, in this article, we will discuss kinesthetic learning.
+Those who learn best by doing are known as kinesthetic learners.

 What Is Kinesthetic Learning?

 Kinesthetic learning, in simple terms, is learning by doing.
 A kinesthetic learner is a type of learner who learns best by actively participating in the learning process.

 Such learners need to be engaged in some activity in order to learn effectively.
 The activity can be physical or mental.
 For example, if a kinesthetic learner wants to learn English vocabulary, they may do so by playing crosswords instead of picking up a dictionary.

 Whether you are a kinesthetic learner or not, you can definitely relate to the process of kinesthetic learning.

 Remember, as a child, when you learned to play a sport by actually playing it?
-Be it football, cricket, or basketball, you can’t learn to play them by reading a book or by looking at other people playing.
+Be it football, tennis, or basketball, you can’t learn to play them by reading a book or by looking at other people playing.